semgrep/semgrep-docs/docs/writing-rules/experiments/pattern-syntax.md

 ### <i class="fa-solid fa-exclamation"></i> `where`

-Unlike Semgrep's existing pattern syntax, the following no longer occur under `pattern` or `all`: `metavariable-pattern`, `metavariable-regex`, `metavariable-comparison`, `metavariable-analysis`, and `focus-metavariable`.
-These must occur within a `where` clause.
+Unlike Semgrep's existing pattern syntax, the following operators no longer occur under `pattern` or `all`:

+- `metavariable-pattern`
+- `metavariable-regex`
+- `metavariable-comparison`
+- `metavariable-analysis`
+- `focus-metavariable`

+These operators must occur within a `where` clause.

-A `where` clause is a companion to a pattern.
+A `where` clause is required in a pattern where you're using metavariable operators.
 It indicates that Semgrep should match based on the pattern if all the conditions are true.

 As an example, take a look at the following example: